The Lincoln Service connects Chicago, IL and St. Louis, MO over a 284-mile route operated by Amtrak (IDOT), calling at 10 stations across 2 states.

 History & service notes

 Named for Abraham Lincoln, the service has been progressively upgraded since 2010 with high-speed trackwork, new Siemens Charger locomotives, and refurbished cars.
-Riders interested in pre-Amtrak operating history of the line can consult classic timetable archives for fuller context.

 Equipment